benaytms/homelab/README.md

 The stack is built around a few core pillars:

 - **Media** —> [Jellyfin](https://jellyfin.org/) handles video streaming with transcoding using the GPU.
-The arr stack ([Radarr](https://wiki.servarr.com/radarr), [Sonarr](https://wiki.servarr.com/en/sonarr), [Lidarr](https://wiki.servarr.com/en/lidarr), [Bazarr](https://github.com/morpheus65535/bazarr)) automates media management, with [Prowlarr](https://github.com/Prowlarr/Prowlarr) as the indexer aggregator and [qBittorrent](https://www.qbittorrent.org/) as the download client.<br>
+The arr stack ([Radarr](https://wiki.servarr.com/radarr), [Sonarr](https://wiki.servarr.com/en/sonarr), [Lidarr](https://wiki.servarr.com/en/lidarr), [Bazarr](https://github.com/morpheus65535/bazarr)) automates media management.
+With [Prowlarr](https://github.com/Prowlarr/Prowlarr) as the indexer aggregator and [qBittorrent](https://www.qbittorrent.org/) as the download client.<br>
-The subtitles for portuguese-brazilian is very lacking for more niche tv shows and movies, so a solution i found was to use AI-powered subtitle translation via Ollama, and although not perfect, it's good enough for a few occasions.
+The portuguese-brazilian subtitles tend to be very lacking for more niche tv shows and movies, so a solution i found was to use AI-powered subtitle translation via Ollama, and although not perfect, it's good enough for a few occasions.<br>
 [Lingarr](https://github.com/lingarr-translate/lingarr) is the tool that manages the translations.
 I also started using [Invidious](https://github.com/iv-org/invidious) as an open-source wrapper for Youtube.

 - **Music** —> [Navidrome](https://github.com/navidrome/navidrome) serves as a self-hosted music server with Last.fm scrobbling and lyrics support via plugin.